CMU-CREATE-Lab/video-labeling-tool/README.md

 });
 ```
 ### Set the states of video labels
-This call is only available for researchers with valid user tokens.
+This call is only available for researchers (client type 0) with valid user tokens.
 Any previously determined label state will be overwritten.
 - Path:
   - **/api/v1/set_label_state**
 - Available methods: